 Day 66: Plitvice Lakes National Park → Pula

 Our goal was to be hiking in Plitvace National Park by 8am but our insanely comfy bed trapped us and we weren’t on the track until just after 9:30.
-The national park is incredibly expensive to enter through the main entrances so our entry was a little sneaky to say the least, but we didn’t want access to the ferries and busses that come included in the ticket price, we just wanted to hike (there really should be an affordable option for people like us, this blog helped us out with getting in).
+The national park is incredibly expensive to enter through the main entrances so our entry was a little sneaky to say the least, but we didn’t want access to the ferries and busses that come included in the ticket price, we just wanted to hike.
 For a whole day out though the fee would be worth it, and the ferries and busses do save you a lot of hiking if that isn’t your thing.

 The whole park is absolutely beautiful.
 It is quite small so even with our ‘extra’ hiking sections we had covered every path in the park within 5 hours.
 It was an incredible day with stunning views, we both thought it topped Krka National Park.
 Even though Krka is much larger all of the tourists condense on one 2km circuit track from the main entrance which made it feel much more crowded (and this section probably is the most beautiful).
 Having said that though in the rest of Krka National Park there is next to no-one which makes for great hiking whereas in Plitvice a lot of people do the longer trails as they are more manageable for the average person meaning you are always in reasonably close proximity to other groups of people.
 It’s a spot really worth sharing though, with incredible waters that change from turquoise to deep blue to emerald as you move from lake to lake.
 There are several stunning waterfalls too, the largest being Veliki Slap at 78m high.